Nathanyhang/ResistanceCalculator/README.md

-# Parallel and Series Equivalent Resistance Calculator.
+# Parallel and Series Equivalent Resistance Calculator

 Author: Nathan Ng
 Date Created: November 17, 2019
 Current Version: V1

-* Note 1: This is a WIP repository. *
+*Note 1: This is a WIP repository.*
-* Note 2: This repository is compiled in Eclipse IDE. *
+*Note 2: This repository is compiled in Eclipse IDE.*

 ## Features